Research

 • Objective: To evaluate yield and economics of traditional broadcast applications of dry fertilizer compared to 8” deep high concentrated strip-till banding of dry fertilizer.

 • Banded Advantage: In our direct comparisons, banding shows a consistent advantage over broadcast applications.
-In 2023, 100% and 75% banded fertilizer rates gave advantages of +1.6 to +2.0 Bu/A with economic advantages of +$11.34 to +$16.58/A.
+In 2025, banding fertilizer outperformed broadcast applications at every rate percentage with yield gains of +0.7 to +3.1 Bu/A.

 If we band dry fertilizer, can we reduce the rate due to its efficiency?